 - Off-peak awards are only available for economy class

 - In order to get the off-peak pricing, the award ticket must be available at the MileSAAver level

 - With the exception of Europe, only American Airlines flights qualify for off-peak pricing.
 In other words, if any segment of your flight involves a partner airline, you will be subject to the partner award chart pricing.

 - Most of these awards can be booked online.
 Remember that you can put an award ticket on hold for 5 days.
-If you need to transfer Starpoints to American Airlines, be sure to put the award ticket on hold before transferring the points.

 - If booking an off-peak ticket to Europe with a partner airline, you may have to search for availability on the British Airways website.
 More on that below.